-Here’s 5 steps to re-engage your email list, so you feel confident again about smacking the send button again!
+Here’s 5 steps to re-engage your email list, so you feel confident again about smacking the send button!

 The best part?
 It’s not overwhelming.
 It’s an easy, step-by-step process that will help you get back on track!
 Ready to rock?

-How you re-engage email subscribers depends on the relationship you had with your list prior to going missing.
+How you reconnect with your subscribers depends on the relationship you had with your list prior to going missing.